jezza711/ucas-portal/README.md

 - Node.js 18+ with Express
 - SQLite (better-sqlite3)
-- Resend for email delivery
+- SendGrid for email delivery
 - Helmet, rate limiting, and Basic Auth for security

 ## Quick Start